 - Sexual battery (non-violent contact)

 A behavior is sexually violent if consent has not been given.
 Consent is permission that is intelligently and freely given.
 This means that if someone is being threatened or intimidated, under the influence of drugs or alcohol, or is underage, that person cannot consent to sexual activity.
 Sexual violence can occur between strangers or between people that know each other.

-In fact, a majority of the time, the perpetrator is a close friend, significant other, or even a family member.
+In fact, a majority of the time, the perpetrator is a close friend, date, significant other, or even a family member.
 Sexual violence does not discriminate.
-Anyone can be a victim, regardless of race, gender, age, socioeconomic status or education level.
+Anyone can be a survivor, regardless of race, gender, age, socioeconomic status or education level.